Botmasher/reactnd-myreads/README.md

 ## Contributing

 If you'd like to add a feature or fix a bug in this application, please fork the repository and make a pull request with your updated code.

+Words to live by from the original Udacity template: "Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed."

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).